guitarvydas/0dproto/README.md

 Odin is like a "better C".
 Programmers need to explicitly write code to manage memory.

 Essentially, implementation of 0D in Odin is the most extreme use-case.
 Writing 0D in other, garbage-collected, languages should be as easy as simply stripping out the types from the Odin code and changing the syntax.

+### llm
+LLMs as Components.

+Currently, contains only one example - "agency" with hard-wired command line parameters.
 ## Documentation
 ### DPL syntax
 SVG Diagrams of the syntax.